brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

-  These measure **trail miles**, not miles as the crow flies, so the mileposts bunch closer together in the first diagram where the trail does more winding than in the later diagrams.
+  These measure **trail miles**, not miles as the crow flies, so the mileposts bunch closer together in the first diagram where the trail does a lot of winding.
   Note that Mile 0.0 isn’t at the Colorado River but at BA Campground, to match the National Park Service’s mileages.

 * B’s cross section DD doesn’t run along the NKT itself but **parallel to the trail a few thousand feet to the west**.
-  So, strictly speaking,
+  Strictly speaking,
-  these diagrams don’t show how the strata are exposed on the cliffs along the trail, but how they’re arranged inside of the hill on the (northbound) hiker’s left.
+  these diagrams don’t show how the strata are exposed on the cliffs along the trail, but how they’re arranged deep inside the hill on the (northbound) hiker’s left.
   This causes a few small differences, but none that will concern us here.
+  (South of the river, for example, the cross section misses the exciting $Yh at Panorama Point and instead intersects the normal $Xbr basement rock to its west.)

 So,
 now that we’ve brought B alongside as our geologist, what do we learn about this mysterious orange stone?

-First, its name: it’s the $Yh.
+First, its name: the $Yh.

 Second,
 the diagram reveals why we’re seeing isolated outcrops of Hakatai